chaosprint/twice/README.md

 - `js/`: JavaScript functionality

 To make changes, simply edit the files and reload the extension in Chrome by clicking the refresh icon on the extension card in `chrome://extensions/`.

-## Usage

-Click the extension icon in your Chrome toolbar to open the popup interface.
-From there, you can:
-- View and manage your tabs
-- Use the extension's features to improve your browsing experience

 ## License